SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    **Interesting sort order**: If an order of tuples can be useful for later operation, then it is said to be an interesting sort order.

-8. To take interesting join order into account, the pseudocode has to be modified.
+8. To take interesting sort order into account, the pseudocode has to be modified.
-   We no longer store the best plan only for the subsets, instead, we store the best plan for each subsset, for each interesting sort order of the join result for thta subset.
+   We no longer store the best plan only for the subsets, instead, we store the best plan for each subset, for each interesting sort order of the join result for thta subset.
 Then the global variable would be changed to:
    `HashMap<(Subset, Interesting sort order), PlanWithCost>`